Eyecon slots used to be mainly confined to bingo sites such as MrQ but are now reaching a much wider audience.

 In early 2017 it was announced that Eyecon would be bought by Playtech in a deal worth £50m.

 It was arguably a good move for Eyecon as well, as with the might of Playtech behind them the games are being pushed out to a much wider audience.
-These days, more than 6 BILLION spins are done on Eyecon games every year.
+These days, more than 6 BILLION spins are done on Eyecon games every year and we expect this to continue into 2020 and beyond.

 Signature features of Eyecon slots